Droona/99-bottles/README.md

 ### Release 2: Write the Lyrics Recursively (Optional)
 If our method uses an iterative solution—maybe a form of looping like `while`, `until`, etc.—we can update our method to use [recursion](http://en.wikipedia.org/wiki/Recursion_(computer_science)).
 The recursive version of the `bottle_song_lyrics` method would have the same output as our iterative solution, but it would have a different implementation.

-## Conclusion
-99 Bottles of Beer is a very repetitive song.
-The lyrics are repeated almost exactly the same over and over and over ...
-Except for a few cases which need to be treated uniquely.
-Special cases can lead to code that is a mess of hard-to-read conditional statements, and we should be deliberate to handle special cases in an elegant, readable manner.